 Temperatures around our parts may not be as consistently high throughout the year as other parts of the country, but that doesn’t mean we don’t get our fair share of long, sweltering summers.
 As such, the use of an air conditioner on a daily basis is an absolute must, and of course, that air conditioner must work flawlessly.

 Of course, the only way to make sure this is the case is to schedule routine maintenance.
 Maintenance tune-ups should be performed on your air conditioner once a year, or twice a year if you’re utilizing a heat pump.
 Without this level of care, you can find yourself in frequent need of air conditioning repair in Aurora, CO as well as potential premature system replacement.

-But what if you did have maintenance done, and yet you’re hearing strange noises coming from your cooling system?
+But what if you did have maintenance done, and yet you’re hearing strange sounds coming from your cooling system?
 This is less likely to happen following maintenance, but still possible.
 So what should you listen for, and when should you call in a pro?